hbcbh1999/writings/open_source_revenue_models.md

 #### MariaDB - The Hacking Model

-The hacking model offers the software as free, but charges for additional coding services to end users of the software.
+The hacking model offers the software as libre, but charges for additional coding services to end users of the software.

 MariaDB uses a derivation of the support model.
 They offer the same patches, fixes, updates, technical support, etc. that RedHat does, but their focus is on something else.
 They provide modified binaries and additional tools and coding services to companies that need to adapt MariaDB to their specific needs.